ccpgames/pypackage/README.md

 relationship being true in the distribution version of the package.

+## Further examples

+If your OS can run a bash script, execute `demo.sh` in the top level of this repo to create a new pypackage venv and three simple example packages in an `example` directory.
+From there feel free to play around and experiment with pypackage features and applications.

 # Copyright and License

 pypackage was written by Adam Talsma